Anbue63/SyntheticPowerGrids.jl/README.md

 ## ToDos
 1. PowerModels.jl algo -> what is going on?
-2. Offer a mixed version for the dynamics!
+2. Offer a mixed version for the dynamics! -> Third Order Kumamoto nodes should not be consumers?
-3. Calculate parameters for ExponentialRecoveryLoad
-4. Fluctuations
+3. Fluctuations

-Add an option without losses?
+Add an option without line losses?